Stay Type

 236 safari tents in the directory

 Safari Tents are one of the defining silhouettes of modern American glamping.
 Hard-floored canvas tents with real beds — the classic glamping silhouette.
-GlampTrail tracks 236 safari tents across the United States, drawn from open public mapping data and refreshed on a recurring cadence.
+GlampTrail HQ tracks 236 safari tents across the United States, drawn from open public mapping data and refreshed on a recurring cadence.

 What defines a safari tent stay